Mindwtr

 Pros

-- ✓Proper GTD methodology implementation
+- ✓Proper GTD methodology with all five phases implemented

-- ✓No subscription required
+- ✓No subscription — free forever

 Cons

-- ✗No cloud sync between devices
+- ✗No cloud sync between Mac, iPhone, or iPad

-- ✗Community-maintained
+- ✗Community-maintained with less frequent updates

 Community & Support